openshift-labs/lab-building-images/workshop/content/image-security/04-random-user-id.md

 The reason the error occurs is because there is no entry in the `/etc/passwd` file of the container image, `whoami` cannot look up the user name for the user ID.

 It does succeed for `podman run` though, as `podman` will detect that there is no entry in `/etc/passwd` and inject one for you automatically.
-Running:
+As a result, running:

 ```execute
 podman run --rm -u 1000000 greeting grep 1000000 /etc/passwd